 Step 1 • Request a Consultation

-If you want to move forward with a consultation, contact Richard to request a consultation session and leave your email address.
+If you want to move forward with a consultation, contact Richard to request a consultation session and leave your email address and phone number.

 Step 2 • Settle Payment in Advance of Consultation